martinrusev/mariadb-galera-docker/README.md

 docker-compose up
 ```

 At this time only connections from localhost are allowed.
-To connect to the container from another host, we have to do the following:
+To connect to the container from another host/network, we have to do the following:

 ```